JohnVictoryz/Soviet-Docs/docs/User Documentation/installation.md

 # Installation Insturctions

-**Soviet-Linux is not suitable for daily use but you can try it out by using the following instructions**  \
+**[Soviet-Linux](https://github.com/Soviet-Linux) is not suitable for daily use but you can try it out by using the following instructions**  \
-You can try to install soviet-linux using this three diffrent ways
+You can try to install [Soviet-Linux](https://github.com/Soviet-Linux) using this three diffrent ways

 ## 1. Using Docker